tocco934/aws-foundry-ssl/README.md

   - I found Foundry would _just_ run on a `.micro` instance, but it'd also run out of memory and cause the EC2 to freak out.
 This resulted in CPU usage (and hosting costs) to spiral out of control, so I removed that size
   - `m6`-class instances added for people who are made of moneybags, replacing the older `m4` instances
 - New: Send certbot's update logs to CloudWatch
-- New: Can choose to _not_ request LetsEncrypt SSL if you're trying to get it to deploy and you don't want to run into the certificate issuance limit.
+- New: Can choose to _not_ request LetsEncrypt TLS if you're trying to get it to deploy and you don't want to run into the certificate issuance limit.
 See https://letsencrypt.org/docs/duplicate-certificate-limit/
 - New: Amazon Linux 2023 kernel auto-updating

 ### Future Considerations